Middle States Accreditation

 - It addresses a number of initiatives that are currently under way for which we would do well to gather more information and build a stronger consensus in the College community.

-For more information about the self-study process or to talk about joining one of the working groups, please contact Lisa Christenson.
+For more information about the re-accreditation process, please contact Lisa Christenson.